New shelters construction has been suspended until further notice.

 It is appropriate to stress that the resistance of such a modified cellar cannot compare with the resistance of a well designed fallout shelter.
 The main problem pose the blast wave (in particular for partially sunk cellars) and shielding against radiation from potential fallout.
 The weak spots of partially sunk cellars are, as a rule, the entrance door, windows or a garage door.
 To think that in a closer proximity to the center of a nuclear burst this would manage to hold the blast wave completely outside, (i.e. out of the partially sunk cellar), is very optimistic.
 Although in such cases, for a reasonable cost, it is possible to considerably reduce the effects of the blast wave, this reduction is not so great however as to prevent the blast wave from entering the cellar entirely.
 Therefore we have prepared a special construction which serves for the protection of people mainly in cellars.

 Our proposed shelter construction is designed to protect individuals against a blast wave, which would penetrate into the cellar, and also against a ceiling collapse, and simultaneously providing people with the necessary shielding against the radiation from possible fallout.
 Whilst designing this construction we also considered such a situation how to make it possible to leave if it was filled up with a collapsed ceiling.
 It is a construction which is assembled relatively easily and quickly, so it is enough to put it together almost at the last minute.
 In a disassembled state it occupies a relatively small space and therefore it is possible to store it away easily.
 Its price for the protection of a family of four ranges from 91,599 Czech crowns (approx. 4,259 USD or 3,528 EUR) – it refers to a straight forward construction of 4 m (4.4 yards) length x 2 m (2.2 yards) height x 1.7 m (1.86 yards) width.
-As of May 4, 2023, the sale of this structure is suspended until further notice.
+The sale of this structure is suspended.

 Detailed information about the construction